tnacho-23/miraidon_bot/README.md

 In this project, Miraidon will abandon his Pokémon form to become a robot.

+The project is being developed using ROS2: Humble.

 All the information and advances of the project can be found in this repository.